Adaptive Energy Preserving Methods for Partial Differential Equations: Spatial discretization with fixed mesh

 then $\mathcal{I}[u]$ is a first integral of (\ref{eq:pde_pure}), and we can state (\ref{eq:pde_pure}) in the form

 This can be considered as the PDE analogue of an ODE with a first integral, in which case we have a system

-where $S(\mathbf{x})$ is a skew-symmetric matrix \cite{mclachlan99giu}.
+where $S(\mathbf{u})$ is a skew-symmetric matrix \cite{mclachlan99giu}.
+The gradient is defined as usual, but for clarity in later use we have added a subscript to specify that it is a vector of partial derivatives with respect to the coordinates of $\mathbf{u}$.
 Note that Hamiltonian equations are contained of this class of ODEs.
-For such differential equations, there exist numerical methods preserving the first integral $I(\mathbf{x})$, for instance the discrete gradient methods, which are of the form
+For such differential equations, there exist numerical methods preserving the first integral $I(\mathbf{u})$, for instance the discrete gradient methods, which are of the form

-where $\bar{S}(\mathbf{x}^{n},\mathbf{x}^{n+1})$ is a consistent skew-symmetric time-discrete approximation to $S(\mathbf{x})$ and $\overline{\nabla}I(\mathbf{v},\mathbf{u})$ is a discrete gradient of $I(\mathbf{x})$, i.e. a function satisfying
+where $\bar{S}(\mathbf{u}^{n},\mathbf{u}^{n+1})$ is a consistent skew-symmetric time-discrete approximation to $S(\mathbf{u})$ and $\overline{\nabla}I(\mathbf{v},\mathbf{u})$ is a discrete gradient of $I(\mathbf{u})$, i.e. a function satisfying

 There are several possible choices of discrete gradients available, one of which is the Average Vector Field (AVF) discrete gradient \cite{celledoni12per}, given by

 which will be used for numerical experiments in the final chapter.
 Our approach to solving (\ref{eq:pde_pure}) on non-uniform grids is based upon considering the PDE in the form (\ref{eq:pde_var}), reducing it to a system of ODEs of the form (\ref{eq:ODE_form}) and applying a discrete gradient method.
 This is done by finding a discrete approximation $\mathcal{I}_{\mathbf{p}}$ to $\mathcal{I}$ and using this to obtain a discretization in the spatial variables, which is achieved through either a finite difference approach or a variational approach.